amazon-connect/amazon-connect-salesforce-scv/projects/AWSSCV-CrossAccountSMS/README.md

-# SCV Cross Account SMS Example
+# AWSSCV Cross Account SMS Example

 This project shows how to call an AWS Lambda function that exists in a separate account or a separate region using AWS Lambda permissions.
 You might want to do this if you want to interact with an AWS service that is not part of the included SCV services.